Trachinotus blochii: Human interaction

 Golden pompano are a very nutritious and highly sought after food.
+The fish is commonly consumed in China and Taiwan, where it is known as jīnchāng (金鯧).
 Consumer demand is high although the wild supply of them is low.
 Research is currently being conducted to increase hatchery fish survivability.
 Aquaculture has successfully been established in China, Taiwan, and Indonesia.
 As of 2023, T. blochii was the second-most maricultured fish in China.

 Conservation status

 T. blochii and four other Trachinotus species (T. anak, T. mookalee, T. goreenisi, T. ovatus) are predicted to expand their geographic range further into the coasts of China.
 These species are categorised as Least Concern (LC) on the IUCN Red List.

 However, the disease nocardiosis threatens the population.
 Nocardiosis is a bacterial infection.
 Symptoms includes visible lesions and eroding skin.
 Degradation of the gills can be apparent.
 Immunocompromised people could catch the bacteria and become ill.
 They can show respiratory symptoms similar to colds such as cough, hard time breathing etc.

 In addition, human harvesting and consumption rates could affect populations however as of 2016, there is no evidence of population decline.